Hands On with the ZTE Axon 10 Pro

 The telephoto lens offers a 3x closer view compared to the standard lens.
 But there's also a 5x zoom mode that combines info from all three cameras to produce a sharper image.
 Clever!
 Toggling between standard, wide, and telephoto is done via the small button next to the shutter button.

 The screen is full-HD, and looks plenty sharp to me.
 (Some top-end phones have quad-HD screens, which is only necessary for VR.
 And no one seems to care much about VR anymore.)
-The telephoto camera is only 8 megapixel; I'd prefer a tad better there.
-The biggest bummer is that the water resistance rating is only IPx3, which means it should be fine in the rain, but all bets are off if it gets dunked.
+The telephoto camera is only 8 megapixel.
+I'd prefer a tad better there, but it is 3x instead of just 2x like some other phones.
+The biggest bummer is that the water resistance rating is only IPx4*, which means it should be fine in the rain or a small splash, but all bets are off if it gets dunked.
 But these are the only weak areas of the device.
 It is a flagship phone.